Meet The Male Hug team. We are a group of dedicated, passionate volunteers who want to improve the lives of men’s mental

 Wayne has enjoyed a diverse career within the creative and digital industry for the past 30 years.
 Having worked with many large profile clients, Wayne is focused in giving back to the community and making a difference in the lives of others.
 He is also a keen Liverpool fan and has been instrumental in local supporter groups for over 20 years.

-I got involved with The Male Hug because there is a genuine suicide crisis within the Australian male community and unfortunately it doesn’t get the support or attention it needs.
+I got involved with The Male Hug because there is a genuine mental health crisis within the Australian male community and unfortunately it doesn’t get the support or attention it needs.
 Too many men are taking their lives on a daily basis.
 I genuinely think what we are trying to achieve – create awareness and getting guys to talk and share – is a massive step in resolving this.

 Jonathan Hay, Ambassador